Amarthgul/PersonalCodes/OSU/DESIGN6400/README.md

 In general, the planned goal for this week was to finish the "first surface sampling algorithm", I'd say this goal is accomplished.
 During the process I did realize that there are still drawbacks for the current methodology, like it cannot generate a correct and even sampling when the incident angle is too steep.
 But since the entire process is designed to be modular, I can come back and modify them later.
 The current priority should be moving forward and have a working prototype.

 There was also a lot of time spent on adding more content on this document, particularly the first chapter.
 Writing those non-technical stuff ended up feeling more difficult than the technical ones, subjective narratives seem to require way more organization than objective inductions.

+And a slight tangent: I finally understand why some people prefer to do the calculations on a bigger surface like a whiteboard or a blackboard.
+The formulas I wrote on paper are barely recognizable and they get increasingly bad with more time spent on them.
+Whiteboards, on the other hand, have some magic that can sustain a long period of thinking and writing without significant deterioration of handwriting.
+I assume this is due to the bigger surface area uses more elbow movement than finger, which is easier to control for a long time.

 <br />